ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-23-generating-ph-myths.md

 ---

 <span class="firstcharacter">M</span>ost of what we know from Philippine folklore came from stories passed down
 from one generation to the next.
-We know that a *kapre* smokes a cigar, lives in a tree, and has a large stature because "the auntie of our mother's friend" said so.
+We knew that a *kapre* smokes a cigar, lives in a tree, and has a large stature because "the auntie of our mother's friend" said so.
 Words turn into images, bringing these creatures into life.